ast-grep/ast-grep.github.io/website/guide/scan-project.md

 No sgconfig.yml found.
 Creating a new ast-grep project...
 > Where do you want to have your rules? rules
 > Do you want to create rule tests?
 Yes
-> Where do you want to have your tests? rule-test
+> Where do you want to have your tests? rule-tests
 > Do you want to create folder for utility rules?
 Yes
 > Where do you want to have your utilities? utils
 Your new ast-grep project has been created!